fabiosaracco/Py_n_Ne/README.md

    - save everything somewhere

 Lesson 2.0.1) Numpy Random and Random Graphs
-   - basic random submodule function for the definition of a Random Graph/Configuration Model as benchmarks
+   - basic random submodule functions for the definition of a Random Graph/Configuration Model as benchmarks

 Lesson 2.1) Pandas
    - extra